-Required text: We are requiring College Algebra in Context (Stand Alone MyLab Math access code), Edition: 5th, ISBN: 9780135909621, Author: Harshbarger, Publisher: Pearson.
-If you'd like a physical text, we will have some on reserve in the library or you can purchase a used copy from Amazon or any textbook retailer: College Algebra in Context, 5th Ed by Harshbarger and Yocco, publisher: Pearson, Copyright: 2017
+Required Textbook: We are requiring College Algebra in Context with Applications for the Managerial, Life, and Social Sciences -- MyLab Math with Pearson eText ISBN-13: 9780135823002 (18 weeks) or ISBN-13: 9780136661894 (24 months), Author: Harshbarger/Yocco, Publisher: Pearson.
+If you'd like a physical text, we will have some on reserve in the library or you can purchase a used copy from Amazon or any textbook retailer: College Algebra in Context, 6th Ed by Harshbarger and Yocco, publisher: Pearson, Copyright: 2020

-Additional resource materials and/or supplies: Graphing calculator (TI-83/4); MyMathLab code from text insert (use Course ID: harris32619).
-Until further notice, masks are strongly suggested to be worn on NFC's campus (Madison and Live Oak locations).
+Required Course Materials/Supplies: Graphing calculator (TI-83/4); MyMathLab code from Pearson or NFC Bookstore (use Course ID: harris65137 at www.coursecompass.com).

-Minimum technological requirements and skills: Access to a computer with internet capability; basic computer and graphing calculator skills; competence with NFC email, D2L, and MyMathLab website.
+Minimum Technological Requirements and Skills: Access to a computer with internet capability; basic computer and graphing calculator skills; competence with NFC email, D2L, and MyMathLab website.